YottaDB/YDBDoc/MessageRecovery/errors.rst

 KRNLKILL
 --------------------

-KRNLKILL, Process was terminated by SIGDANGER signal from the system --System swap space is too low --Report to System Administrator
+KRNLKILL, Process was terminated by SIGDANGER signal from the system - System swap space is too low - Report to System Administrator

 Run Time Error: This indicates that a YottaDB process received the SIGDANGER signal from AIX, which means that virtual memory is critically low.
 This message is sent to the user and the system log, notifying that the YottaDB process is terminating.